samueljmello/github-custom-deployment-protection-demo/README.md

 The demo here is an attempt to display how the feature works (currently) so that when it goes GA you will have the ability to utilize it yourself.

-**NOTE** this demo only works on GitHub organizations supporting Environments.

 ## Respository Contents
 - [Workflow file](./.github/workflows/deployment.yml)
 - TypeScript Example files for responding to webhook events